 Ask questions at your clinic if there is something you do not understand.
 Chances are they will be supportive and helpful.

 Among the news sources of Soropositivo.Org also produces a comprehensive information site on HIV, called www.aidsmap.com, where you can find many resources, information and sign for free e-mail newsletters.
 It also includes first hand accounts of people living with HIV in a section called In your own words.

-Translated by Cláudio Souza from the original in Information for people recently diagnosed with HIV, scrotum Michael Carter
+Translated by Claudio Souza's original Information for people recently diagnosed with HIV, scrotum Michael Carter

 I have been keeping this blog, almost without help, since the year 2000! we are at the end of 2019